MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 Here's an example of the needed level of specificity in planning:

 - **Goal A**: We need to know whether our requirement for data ingestion and processing of batch data can be met under our defined SLA.
-- **Output A**: We'll have the data to determine whether our batch data ingestion and processing can meet the data processing requirement and SLA.
+- **Output A**: We'll have the data to determine whether our queued data ingestion and processing can meet the batch data processing requirement and SLA.
     - **Test A1**: Processing queries A, B, and C are identified as good performance tests as they're commonly executed by the data engineering team.
 Also, they represent overall data processing needs.
     - **Test A2**: Processing queries X, Y, and Z are identified as good performance tests as they contain near real-time stream processing requirements.
 Also, they represent overall event-based stream processing needs.
     - **Test A3**: Compare the performance of these queries at different scale of our cluster (cluster SKU, number of instances) with the benchmark obtained from the existing system.